MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/mahdi-ait-lhaj-loutfi/_index.md

   - Research Assistants and Interns
 ---

-Mahdi Ait Lhaj Loutfi is a research professional in the MEDomics UdeS laboratory, where he works on the development of the MEDomicsLab platform.
+Mahdi Ait Lhaj Loutfi is a research professional in the MEDomicsLab, where he works on the development of the MEDomics platform.
 He completed his master’s degree in 2024, with a research project focused on exploring the complexity of radiomic features.
 He is also the main architect and maintainer of the MEDimage package, a vital component of MEDomicsLab.